bbauska/W3Cx-3of5/README.md

   alt="Github (the octocat) logo." />
 </p>
 <p>
-If you're looking to an easy way to dive into this standardization processes, check out which <a href="https://github.com/search?q=org%3Aw3c+label%3A%22good+first+issue%22+state%3Aopen&type=Issues">issues in the W3C GitHub repositories have been marked as "good first issue"</a> and see if you find anything where you think you would be ready to help.
+If you're looking to an easy way to dive into this standardization processes, check out which <a href="https://github.com/search?q=org%3Aw3c+label%3A%22good+first+issue%22+state%3Aopen&type=Issues" target="_blank" rel="noopener noreferrer">issues in the W3C GitHub repositories have been marked as "good first issue"</a> and see if you find anything where you think you would be ready to help.
 </p>
 <h4>Shape the future</h4>